AwasthiMaddy/algodspy/README.md

 # algodspy
-Some data structures and algorithms py codes
+Some data structure and algorithms py codes